A little bit . . . well quite a bit, actually . . . about Cathleen . . .

 The museum is one of my passions and is a perfect fit for me because I equally value freedom and equality, and both of those things are something the museum continually promotes.
 My involvement with the museum led to months of research and I wrote the History of the Mayhew and Kagi Families that we sell in the museum's gift shop.
-Years later, I did several more months of historical research, resulting in not only discovering the names of several of the escaping slaves who took refuge at the Mayhew Cabin back in 1859, but tracing their descendants forward in time until I located a living descendant.
+Years later, I did several more months of historical research.
+This effort resulted in not only uncovering names of the escaping slaves who took refuge at the Mayhew Cabin back in 1859, but I traced descendants forward in time until I located a living descendant.

 That discovery led to the writing of The Twelve.
 It is now complete and available on this site or on Amazon.com.